Watch out for fake dealer sites

 Consult with Others

 • Read online comments from other buyers or reach out to other known buyers who have made a purchase with the seller before.
+Be wary of fake customer reviews.

 • Research the seller and products independently and compare prices with other websites to ensure legitimacy.